Top 10 Best Value Plants

 Achillea, Zones 3 to 9

 What’s not to love about this perennial?
-It can grow in most soil and weather conditions, it blooms through summer until frost, and it offers bold color both in the garden and as a cut flower.
+Yarrow can grow in most soil and weather conditions, it blooms through summer until frost, and it offers bold color both in the garden and as a cut flower.
 Just pick one that doesn’t spread quickly, and you’ll be on the road to success.